Cyclic Coordinate Dual Averaging with Extrapolation: CODER Algorithm for Generalized Variational Inequalities

-\paragraph{Computational considerations.} At a first glance, it may seem like the usefulness of our method is limited by the parameter tuning required for constants $L$ and $\gamma,$ which is a standard concern for most first-order methods, especially in the (block) coordinate setting.
+\paragraph{Computational considerations} At a first glance, it may seem like the usefulness of our method is limited by the parameter tuning required for constants $\hat{L}$ and $\gamma,$ which is a standard concern for most first-order methods, especially in the (block) coordinate setting.
 However, as we now argue, for most cases of interest this is not a concern.
 In particular, the strong convexity of $g$ typically comes from regularization, which is a design choice and as such is typically known.
-On the other hand, it turns out that for our approach to work, the knowledge of the Lipschitz parameter $L$ is not required at all, as this parameter can be estimated adaptively using the standard doubling trick~\citep{nesterov2015universal}.
-This can be concluded from the fact that the only place in the analysis where the Lipschitz constant of $\mF$ is used is in Eq.~\eqref{eq:lipschitz-cond}, which allows a simple verification and update to $L$ whenever the stated inequality is not satisfied.
-In Appendix~\ref{appx:param-free}, we provide a parameter-free version of CODER.
+On the other hand, it turns out that for our approach to work, the knowledge of the Lipschitz parameter $\hat{L}$ is not required at all, as this parameter can be estimated adaptively using the standard doubling trick or a backtracking search as in, e.g.,~\cite{nesterov2015universal}.
+This can be concluded from the fact that the only place in the analysis where the Lipschitz constant of $\mF$ is used is to require $\|\mF(\vx_k) - \vp_k\| \leq \hat{L}\|\vx_k - \vx_{k-1}\|$, which allows a simple verification and update to $\hat{L}$ whenever the stated inequality is not satisfied.
+For completeness, in Appendix~\ref{appx:param-free}, we provide a parameter-free version of CODER.